Start the bidding at 99 cents and you will see a much higher ending price for your item!

 This method does require some will power though, as you will not see many bids during the first few days of the auction, and the instinct will be to remove your auction and start over again.
 This is wrong.
 As the auction reaches near the end you will start to see these bargain hunters begin the bidding war.
 They will bid and they will be aggressive.
 They have already told themselves that the item is a bargain, and have convinced themselves that the item already belongs to them.
 Now they will not let anyone else have their item, they must be the winner.
 This is the point where the aggressive human nature pays off in your favour, these bidders will do anything they can to out bid everyone else and make sure they get the deal.

 Now you may not think that this works, and it may seem risky to some, but if in the end it is well worth it.
 Just remember to research your item to the fullest and have a look at what other sellers are doing and learn what listing techniques are successful, and which ones are not.
 This strategy works best for items that are in high demand and have some competition.
 If you are dealing with unique, original, or items with little demand you may be better off using the Buy It Now option.

-If you enjoyed this article please click the Yes
+If you enjoyed this article please click the

 button below.
-Please visit my eBay Store
+Please visit my

-or my eBay World page
+eBay World page